Goodness-of-fit testing for the stationary density of a size-structured PDE: Populations of dividing cells

 \section{Populations of dividing cells}

-We are interested in population models for cells or bacteria undergoing division.
-Let us begin with a presentation of the two models considered in the paper, namely a mitosis model for size-structured populations and the `adder' model introduced by \cite{taheriaraghi_etal,hallwakegandar}.
+\tvc{The equations \eqref{EDP1} and \eqref{EDP:adder} can be obtained from stochastic individual-based models where the dynamics are described at the level of cells or bacteria.} Let us begin with a presentation of the two models considered in the paper, namely a mitosis model for size-structured populations and the `adder' model introduced by \cite{taheriaraghi_etal,hallwakegandar}.